feup-infolab/dendro-install/README.md

 You are free to use Dendro to build any service for your research group or institution.

+#Demo instance

+We have made a demo instance available [here](http://dendro-prd.fe.up.pt:3007/).
+If it is down, please file an [issue](https://github.com/feup-infolab-rdm/dendro/issues/new).

 # What is this package?

 This package allows you to